lillykumari/coursera-CleaningData/README.md

 # Getting and Cleaning Data - Course Project

 This is the course project for Coursera-Getting and Cleaning Data course.
-The R script 'run_analysis.R' performs the following tasks :-
+The R script `run_analysis.R` performs the following tasks :-

 1. Download the compressed file
 2. Uncompresses the file